xportas/4v-gym-app/README.md

 ### Collaboration

-If multiple developers are working on the project, consider using a version control system like Git and platforms like GitHub to manage contributions and track changes.
-You can create your own branch and redirect the application to a new level!
+If multiple developers are working on the project, consider create your own branch and redirect the application to a new level!